 Criminal fraud involves deceit or dishonest conduct to obtain money or other benefits.
 Globalization and technological advances have opened the door to massive amounts of criminal fraud.
-This is because the internet has allowed for the growth of customer-not-present business interactions.
-The digital transformation has increased the chance of identity fraud through the theft of personally identifiable information.
+This is because the internet has allowed for the growth of customer-not-present business interactions. digital transformation has increased the chance of identity fraud through the theft of personally identifiable information.
 With this information, criminals can perform account takeovers or open new fraudulent accounts.

-Today, identity fraud is the fastest growing crime activity on the planet.
+Today, identity fraud is the fastest-growing crime activity on the planet.
 Specifically, over 16.7 million United States citizens suffered from identity fraud in 2017.
 Even children are at risk.
 Over 1 million children in the United States suffered from identity theft in 2017 and this number expected to continue rising.

 Managing fraud can be a daunting task.
-Legislation often requires monitoring, auditing, collecting and reporting requirements on specific entities.
+Legislation often requires monitoring, auditing, collecting, and reporting requirements on specific entities.
 Regulating entities must coordinate these efforts into a fraud-prevention plan.
 Plus when regulations change, fraud associates must work proactively to comply and protect the companies they work for.

 Fraud professionals can be held responsible for fraud when it occurs.
 This can happen regardless of whether they had direct knowledge of the fraud being committed or not.
 Fraud professionals have a duty to know about fraud when it happens.
-More importantly how and why it happened.
-The lack of attention to perform key supervising activities to mitigate fraud and risk can result in large fines.
+More importantly, how and why it happened.
+The lack of attention to performing key supervising activities to mitigate fraud and risk can result in large fines.
 The bottom line is that it is in your company’s best interest to do everything possible to fight and prevent fraud before it can occur.

 Different businesses face differing needs.
 This means some organizations, like financial institutions, will need to follow the fraud rules put in place by the Patriot Act.
 Other organizations will not have to follow such stringent regulations.
 It is important that businesses maintain a balance between meeting fraud compliance and their business objectives.
-Business objectives, such as onboarding customers quickly, using a service that is cost effective should be considered when implementing a strategy to prevent fraud.
+Business objectives, such as onboarding customers quickly, and using a service that is cost-effective, should be considered when implementing a strategy to prevent fraud.
 All businesses should take fraud prevention seriously.

 IDMERIT has created a suite of fraud prevention solutions that work to reverse this damaging trend in fraud prevention.
 The solutions will detect and minimize identity fraud, provide frictionless online fraud detection, helps your company comply with regulations, prevent money laundering, manage data breaches and improve operational efficiencies.

-Solutions are available that verify individual identities for minimum know your customer (KYC) checks.
-There are also solutions that validate business identities for know your business (KYB) checks.
+Solutions are available that verify individual identities for minimum know-your-customer (KYC) checks.
+There are also solutions that validate business identities for know-your-business (KYB) checks.
 Anti-money laundering (AML) solutions are also available for added risk management.
 IDMERIT’s all-inclusive platform provides a variety of products that can address these needs.